ghosts621/PE-Structure-Viewer/README.md

 ![PE Structure Viewer Screenshot](PE_Structure_Viewer.png)

-*Add a descriptive screenshot here to showcase your tool's interface.
-Save the screenshot in the repository and update the path accordingly.*

 ## Installation

 To run PE Structure Viewer, you need to have Python and PyQt5 installed.
 Follow these steps to set up the environment: